- MSLA Program

 Payments and Billing

-For information regarding tuition payments or billing, please contact the University Bursar’s Office.
-For information regarding financial aid, please click here.
-For financial aid questions, contact Kasia Palm in University Financial Aid department at 303.871.6362.
+For information regarding tuition payments or billing, please visit the University of Denver’s Bursar’s Office website, here.
+For information regarding financial aid, please click here to navigate to the Office of Financial Aid website..

 MSLA Listserv and Job Opportunities